ellessenne/plates/README.md

 # uolvid

-`uolvid` is an R package for generating colour palettes following the University of Leicester [visual identity guidelines](http://www2.le.ac.uk/offices/cap/marcomms/creative/identity).
+`uolvid` is an R package with tools following the University of Leicester [visual identity guidelines](http://www2.le.ac.uk/offices/cap/marcomms/creative/identity).

+Included tools are:

+- a minimal beamer template, with customisable colours;

+- colour palette generators;

+- ...

 Included are: